How can you figure out the real price of college?

-When exploring the cost of college with your student, you may hear different terms around price, including sticker price and net price.
-Let’s unravel some of the mystery around the real price of college and how to pay for it.
+When exploring the cost of college with your student, you may hear different terms including sticker price and net price.
+Let’s unravel some of the mystery of the real price of college and how to pay for it.

 Sticker price vs. net price

-All colleges do have a listed or sticker price—that is, the cost of college without any financial aid applied.
+All colleges do have a listed or listed price — that is, the cost of college without any financial aid applied.
 When you take the sticker price and subtract grants and scholarships (aid that doesn’t have to be repaid) you get the school’s net price.

-Today, when you visit a college’s website, you’ll likely find a Net Price Calculator to help estimate the school’s net price, based on some information that you and your student provide.
-It’s designed to give a general picture of the school’s cost than the sticker price alone.
+Today, when you visit a college’s website, you’ll likely find a net price calculator to help estimate the school’s net price, based on some information that you and your student provide.
+It’s designed to give a general picture of the school’s cost rather than just the sticker price alone.
 Net price calculators ask for a variety of information, a few examples are:

-As you get a better sense of the real cost of specific schools, you can start consider ways to potentially trim costs.
+As you get a better sense of the real cost of specific schools, you can start to consider ways to potentially trim costs.
 An in-state school with fewer travel costs may start to make more sense as you crunch the numbers.
-You may also want to explore reciprocity agreements available at schools in neighboring states: Many states have programs that allow residents to attend university in another state, without having to pay out-of-state tuition.
+You also may want to explore reciprocity agreements available at schools in neighboring states: Many states have programs that allow residents to attend university in another state, without having to pay out-of-state tuition.

 After looking at the numbers together, your student may want to consider dual enrollment courses, explore more housing options, or consider working while in college to offset some costs.